nicklockwood/layout/README.md

         style="plain"
     />

 The tableView's `delegate` and `dataSource` will automatically be bound to the file's owner, which is typically either your `LayoutViewController` subclass, or the first nested view controller that conforms to one or both of the `UITableViewDelegate`/`DataSource` protocols.
 If you don't want that behavior, you can explicitly set them (see the [Delegates](#delegates) section above).

-You would define the view controller logic for this table in pretty much the same way as you would if not using Layout:
+You would define the view controller logic for a Layout-managed table in pretty much the same way as you would if not using Layout:

     class TableViewController: UIViewController, UITableViewDataSource, UITableViewDelegate {